Master Limited (under 60GT)

 - Navigation Safety, Level 1

-Students will then need to pass a Transport Canada oral exam on subject-matter appropriate to the area of operation and the vessel type and gross tonnage, to which the certificate relates.
+Students will need to pass a Transport Canada oral exam on subject-matter appropriate to the area of operation and the vessel type and gross tonnage to which the certificate relates.

 This program does not require approval by the Private Training Institution Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.
 As such, PTIB did not review this program.

 Career Opportunities for 60GT Limited Masters

 As an aging workforce retires, there are numerous opportunities being created in this field, making this an ideal time to take the next step in your seafaring career.
 Western Maritime Institute’s Master, Limited (60GT) Certificate grads are now employed as Mates and Masters with:

 |Marine Basic First Aid||Aug.
 31 – Sept 01, 2020||$385|